kernelci/kcidb/README.md

 tool, which is a part of Google Cloud SDK.
 You can install it and create a Google Cloud Project by following one of the [official quickstart guides](https://cloud.google.com/sdk/docs/quickstarts).
-The instructions below assume the created project ID is `kernelci-project` (yours likely won't be).
+The instructions below assume the created project ID is `kernelci-production` (yours likely won't be).

 Authenticate the gcloud tool with your Google account: